deepmindcoders/AEGIS_Public/README.md

 > **Every Signal Matters.
 Every Life Counts.**

 AEGIS is a multi-agent AI platform built on UiPath for detecting, investigating, and coordinating responses to human trafficking and missing persons cases.
 It combines a React/TypeScript command center web app, UiPath Python coded agents, Maestro BPMN orchestration, and a Supabase backend into a unified operational system.

 <img width="1918" height="968" alt="2" src="https://github.com/user-attachments/assets/55a45a10-887b-43d1-a098-67bf540caf54" />

+All the screenshot of this soluiton are available on the botton of this page
 ---

 ## Table of Contents